 • Items which are associated with the giving of gifts in accordance with social customs.
 These items include token gifts of appreciation or gifts of a symbolic nature such as ties, scarves, cuff links, pens or other small items.

 Token gifts or moderate acts of hospitality are defined as where its estimation is less than \$200 in value.
-In determining the acceptance of token gifts and/or moderate acts of hospitality, the following guidelines must be adhered to: (token gift or moderate act of hospitality is defined as where its estimation is less than \$200):
+In determining the acceptance of token gifts and/or moderate acts of hospitality, the following guidelines must be adhered to:

-- The offering of any token gift and/or moderate act of hospitality must be promptly recorded in the relevant register, including the name and address of the offeror, description of the token gift/act of hospitality, its estimated value, the date of the receipt of the token gift, and whether it was accepted or declined; - Where a partner is invited to attend a function that is related to the City of Joondalup with the Eelected mMember, eCommittee mMember or eEmployee, the partner may accept token gifts or moderate acts of hospitality; - The acceptance of token gifts and/or moderate acts of hospitality by a particular eElected mMember, eCommittee mMember or eEmployee from a person(s) or organisation on a frequent basis shall not be permitted.
+- The offering of any token gift and/or moderate act of hospitality must be promptly recorded in the relevant register, including the name and address of the offeror, description of the token gift/act of hospitality, its estimated value, the date of the receipt of the token gift, and whether it was accepted or declined; - Where a partner is invited to attend a function that is related to the City of Joondalup with the Elected Member, Committee Member or Employee, the partner may accept token gifts or moderate acts of hospitality; - The acceptance of token gifts and/or moderate acts of hospitality by a particular Elected Member, Committee Member or Employee from a person(s) or organisation on a frequent basis shall not be permitted.

-No company or -individual with a proprietary or beneficial interest may pay or contribute to any expenses associated with the inspection, evaluation or trial of any goods or services which the Council may or may not wish to acquire, provided however that the Council may require the payment of those expenses as a standard condition applicable to all parties with an interest in providing the required goods or services to the Council.
+No company or individual with a proprietary or beneficial interest may pay or contribute to any expenses associated with the inspection, evaluation or trial of any goods or services which the Council may or may not wish to acquire, provided however that the Council may require the payment of those expenses as a standard condition applicable to all parties with an interest in providing the required goods or services to the Council.

-In determining the acceptance of token gifts/benefits and moderate acts of hospitality, the following guidelines must be adhered to at all times by Elected Members, -Committee Members or Eemployees.
+In determining the acceptance of token gifts/benefits and moderate acts of hospitality, the following guidelines must be adhered to at all times by Elected Members, Committee Members or Employees.